-The American Gold Eagle is one of the official sovereign gold bullion coins of the United States authorized with the inclusion of the Gold Bullion Coin Act of 1985.
+The American Eagle Coin Series is one of two official gold bullion coins issued under the Gold Bullion Coin Act of 1985.
 The American Eagle Gold Coin is, along with the American Buffalo Gold coin, an official US Mint sovereign gold coin.

-For today's designation, the weight of the bullion coin is typically added when describing American Eagle Gold Coins (e.g., "American Gold Eagle 1/2-ounce coin", or 1/2 oz AGE) to avoid confusion.
-This is particularly apparent with the quarter ounce (1/4 oz) American Gold Eagle, which has a marked face value of $10 USD, same as that of the pre-1933 $10 Gold Eagle.
+When comparing between the available options to buy the cheapest Gold Eagle coins, the weight of the bullion coin is added to help distinguish (e.g., "American Gold Eagle 1/2-ounce coin", or 1/2 oz AGE) and avoid confusion.
+This is particularly apparent when differentiating between the quarter ounce (1/4 oz) American Gold Eagle, which has a marked face value of $10 USD, same as that of the pre-1933 $10 Gold Eagle.

-From 1986-1991 American Gold Eagle coins were minted with Roman numerals for dates.
-Starting in 1992, the US Mint switch to using Arabic numbers for Gold Eagle dates.
+From 1986 to 1991 American Gold Eagle coins were minted with Roman numerals for dates.
+In 1992, the US Mint switch to using Arabic numbers for Gold Eagle dates.

 The nomenclature used to describe the two different 2021 American Gold Eagle coins are noted with a Type 1 or Type 2 designation.
 The Type 1 designation is used to identify American Eagle Gold coins that were minted with the original reverse design.
 The Type 2 designation is used to identify American Eagle Gold coins that were minted with the new reverse design.

 The Type-1 reverse features a male bald eagle carrying an olive branch flying above a nest containing a female eagle and her hatchlings.
 It is meant to symbolize family tradition and unity and was designed by sculptor Miley Busiek.

 The Type-2 reverse shows the head of a bald eagle with deep gazing eyes.